 3.4.
 Following approval, the markings referred to in paragraph 5.8. and as shown in annex 2 to this Regulation shall be affixed in the free space referred to in paragraph 3.3.
 This marking may be affixed to one sidewall only.

 3.5.
 The markings referred to in paragraph 3.2. and the approval mark prescribed in paragraphs 3.4. and 5.8. shall be clearly legible and shall be moulded on to or into the tyre or shall be permanently marked on to the tyre.
+They shall be clearly legible and situated in the lower area of the tyre on at least one of its side walls, except for the inscription mentioned in paragraphs 3.2.1. and 3.2.2. above.

 3.6.
 As far as any of the original manufacturer's specifications are still legible after the tyres have been retreaded, they shall be regarded as specifications of the retreader for the retreaded tyre.
 If these original specifications do not apply after retreading they shall be completely removed.

 3.7.
 The original "E" or "e" approval mark and approval number and any other subsequent retreading production unit's approval mark and number, if no longer applicable, shall be removed.

+Part II.A.

+3.8.
+The pre-cured tread material(s)

+3.8.1.
+Following approval, the markings referred to in paragraph 5.14. and as shown in annex 2 to this Regulation shall be considered as a label and put on a sticker of the pre-cured tread packaging.

+3.8.2.
+The "Alpine" symbol (3-peak-mountain with snowflake) shall also be on the sticker.

+The "Alpine" symbol ("3-peak-mountain with snowflake") shall conform to the symbol described in Annex 10, Appendix 1.

+3.8.3.
+The approval label prescribed in paragraphs 3.8.1., 3.8.2. and 5.14. shall be clearly legible and the retreader shall ensure the precured tread packaging bears the sticker till the retread.

+Part II.B.

+3.9.
+No additional marking or labelling than part I marking above applies.

 4. APPLICATION FOR APPROVAL

+Part I

 The following procedures are applicable to the approval of a tyre retreading production unit:

 4.1.
 The application for approval of a retreading production unit shall be submitted by the retreader or by his duly accredited representative.
-It shall specify:

 4.1.1.
-An outline of the structure of the company producing the retreaded tyres.
+The application referred to in paragraph 4.1. shall be drawn up in accordance with the model of the information document set out in appendix 1 to annex 1 to this Regulation.

 4.1.2.
-A brief description of the quality management system, which ensures the effective control of the tyre retreading procedures to meet the requirements of this Regulation.

-4.1.3.
-The brand name(s)/trademark(s) to be applied to the retreaded tyres produced.

-4.1.4.
-The trade description(s)/commercial name(s) (see paragraph 2.) which could be applied to the retreaded tyres produced.

-4.1.5.
-The following information in relation to the range of tyres to be retreaded:

-4.1.5.1.
-The range of tyre sizes;

-4.1.5.2.
-The structure of tyres (diagonal or bias ply, bias-belted or radial);

-4.1.5.3.
-The category of use of tyres (normal, snow or special tyres);

-4.1.5.3.1.
+In addition, the retreader shall submit the following information:

+4.1.2.1.
 For snow tyres the list of tyres having to fulfil the requirements of paragraph 7.2.

-4.1.5.3.1.1.
-For tyres retreaded by using pre-cured tread material with a tread pattern covered by paragraph 6.4.4.1. the list shall clearly identify the tyres in order to make the relevant link with the list(s) quoted in paragraph 6.4.4.1. b).
-The following table is an example: